dsir-minute/raxyelectronleaderboard/README.md

-# electron-quick-start
+# raxyiotaleaderboard on top of electron-quick-start

-**Clone and run for a quick way to see Electron in action.**
+**see Electron version of raxy iota leaderboard in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+Original Chrome based version: [Original raxy git repo](https://github.com/dsir-minute/iotaLeaderBoard2)

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**